An Expat’s Guide to Exploring Norway

 The Oslofjord is in the southeast region of Norway and it refers to a series of waterways.
 Exploring the Oslofjord provides many options for expats, from solitary lighthouses to busy bays.
 Viking fans will delight in traversing the same waters that ancient peoples traveled.
 For more modern historians, this area played a central role in the outcome of World War II due to its strategic location.
 If you enjoy spending time boating or fishing, then you should definitely add Oslofjord to your expat adventure list.

 The fourth longest fjord in the world is the Hardangerfjord.
 This region has everything that an expat could want from an outdoor Norwegian adventure.
 You can discover waterfalls, glaciers, mountains, and more.
-The area around the Hardangerfjord is rich in cultural history.
-Expats should plan to spend time soaking up the traditional foods and practices common to this region.
+The area around the Hardangerfjord is rich in cultural history and is famous for its fruit farms and cider production.
+Expats should plan to spend time soaking up the traditional Hardanger Cider on a cider experience!

 When it comes to Norwegian beaches, Sognsvann Lake is a unique gem.
 Set in a well-equipped recreation area, Sognsvann Lake is perfect for expats who want to enjoy nature in an accessible setting.
 The path is easy to navigate for people who use mobility devices, and it’s also well-lit enough that you can walk confidently no matter the weather.
 It’s not a great place to find solitude in nature, but if you want to make some Norwegian friends then it’s the perfect expat destination.